mindspore-ai/docs/docs/mindspore/migration_guide/source_en/migration_script.md

 |          torch.nn.Linear          |                 mindspore.nn.Dense                 |
 |       torch.nn.PixelShuffle       |       mindspore.ops.operations.DepthToSpace        |

-It should be noticed that although `torch.nn.MaxPool2d` and `mindspore.nn.MaxPool2d` are similar in interface definition, Mindspore actually invokes the `MaxPoolWithArgMax` operator during training on Ascend.
-The function of this operator is the same as that of TensorFlow, during the migration, the MindSpore output after the MaxPool layer is inconsistent with that of PyTorch, theoretically, it's not affect the final training result.
+It should be noticed that although `torch.nn.MaxPool2d` and `mindspore.nn.MaxPool2d` are similar in interface definition, and Mindspore actually invokes the `MaxPoolWithArgMax` operator during training on Ascend.
+The function of this operator is the same as that of TensorFlow, during the migration, and the MindSpore output after the MaxPool layer is inconsistent with that of PyTorch.
+Theoretically, it's not affect the final training result.